gree/observed/README.md

 ## Documentation

 Observed is documented with [YARD](https://github.com/lsegal/yard).

-The documentation is not currently hosted on any server and we have to build the document before reading it.
+The latest documentation for the master branch of Observed [is available at rubydoc.info](http://rubydoc.info/github/gree/observed).

+You can also generate the document locally.
-To generate the document, install YARD:
+To do that, install YARD:

 ```
 $ gem install yard